Statistics on Pensioners in Finland

 The obligation to compile statistics is prescribed to both Kela and the Finnish Centre for Pensions.
-The Act on the Finnish Centre for Pensions states that the responsibilities of the Finnish Centre for Pensions include e.g. the compiling of statistics in its sector of activities.
+The Act on the Finnish Centre for Pensions states that the responsibilities of the Finnish Centre for Pensions include the compiling of statistics in its sector of activities.
 Pursuant to the regulations of the Finnish Centre for Pensions, the production of statistics is handled by the Statistical Department.
-Kela’s tasks are stated in the Act on the Social Insurance Institution, including, among other things, the compilation of statistics, estimates and forecasts.
-Pursuant to the regulations of the Social Insurance Institution, actuarial calculation and compilation of statistics are included in the tasks of the Actuarial and Statistical Department of the central administration at Kela.
+Kela’s tasks are stated in the Act on the Social Insurance Institution and include the compilation of statistics, estimates and forecasts.
+Pursuant to the regulations of Kela, actuarial calculation and compilation of statistics are part of the tasks of the Actuarial and Statistical Department of the central administration at Kela.

 Relevance of statistical information

-Besides statutory pensions, the statistics also include voluntary registered supplementary pension provision financed by the employer.
-On the other hand, voluntary non-registered supplementary pensions paid by the employer are not included in the figures of this publication, nor voluntary pension provision paid by the individuals themselves.
+In addition to the statutory pensions, the statistic also includes the voluntary registered supplementary pension security financed by the employer.
+On the other hand, voluntary non-registered supplementary pension security paid by the employer is not included in the figures of this publication, nor voluntary pension provision paid by the individuals themselves.

 The statistic contains data on the numbers, the average pensions and the pension size distributions of persons who received a pension at the end of the year.
 Additionally, it contains numerical data on those who have begun receiving a pension during the year, as well as information on the annual pension expenditure.

-For example the following categorizations are used in the statistic: pension scheme, pension benefit, gender and age of the pension recipient, size of the pension, regional distribution and, for disability pensions, disease category.
+The following categorizations are used in the statistic: pension scheme, pension benefit, gender and age of the pension recipient, size of the pension, regional distribution and, for disability pensions, disease category (for disability pensions).

 Correctness and accuracy of data

-The statistics in the publication are based on the aggregate data of pensions paid by the Social Insurance Institution and the earnings-related pension scheme, and the recipients of these pensions.
+The statistics in the publication are based on the aggregate data of pensions paid by Kela and the earnings-related pension scheme, and the recipients of these pensions.
 The statistical data is formed from the joint statistical data warehouse (pension recipients and pension expenditure) and the statistical register of new retirees (new retirees).

 The data warehouse for joint statistics contains data on all persons who drew a pension from the earnings-related or the national pension scheme on the last day of the year, as well as on the annual pension expenditure.
 The statistical register of new retirees contains data on all pensions that have started during the year.
 The Finnish Centre for Pensions maintains these statistical registers together with Kela.

-The data warehouse for joint statistics has been assembled from the basic statistical register of the Finnish Centre for Pensions (including old earnings-related pensions of the state), and the Kela benefits from the statistical register of the pension benefit database of Kela.
+The data warehouse for joint statistics has been assembled from the basic statistical register of the Finnish Centre for Pensions (including old earnings-related pensions of the State), and the Kela benefits and guarantee pensions from the statistical register of the pension benefit database of Kela (including guarantee pensions.)
 Military injury pensions and earnings-related pensions based on the so-called old rules (excl. old earnings-related pensions of the state) come from the pension database of Kela.
 Information about pensions according to the Motor Liability Insurance Act and the Workers’ Compensation Insurance Act is sent annually by the Finnish Motor Insurers’ Centre and the Federation of Accident Insurance Institutions.

 Statistical register information on new retirees has been collected from the pension contingency register of the Finnish Centre for Pensions and the statistical pension register of Kela.